rdappel/courses/pages/computer-programming-cpp/index.md

 Review for Exam 3

-# Week 12 - Review for Exam 3
+# Week 12 - Exam 3

-Summary: You’ll review the material covered in weeks 7-11 in preparation for the third exam.
+Summary: You’ll take your third exam, which will cover the material from weeks 9-11.

 Exam 3